The role of diet in the development of multiple sclerosis in children

 The results will provide new insights into the role of diet in the risk of MS onset and potentially lead to evidence-based dietary guidance for children at high risk of developing MS.

-The publication of these results will help us understand the role of diet as a potential risk factor or protecting factor in the development of paediatric MS.
+Dr Dunlop is preparing four scientific manuscripts for publication.
+Publishing these results will help us understand the role of diet as a potential risk factor or protective factor in the development of paediatric MS.

 lead investigator